Virginia Education Science Training (VEST) Predoctoral Fellowships

 The Curry School of Education received funding from the Institute of Education Sciences (IES) of the U.S. Department of Education in 2004 to implement a Fellowship Program in the Education Sciences.
 Additional grants were awarded in 2009 and 2014 that has allowed the Curry School to build upon the existing Fellowship program and provide interdisciplinary training to students.

-- Education Policy Ph.D Graduate Reflects on Her Time at Curry and in the MPP Dual Degree Program
+- Ed Policy Ph.D Alumna Reflects on Her Time at Curry and in the MPP Dual Degree Program

 - Prof. Castleman: How to Pay for Success in Higher Education

 - Ed Policy Graduate Student Joins AEI’s 2016 Academy on Education Policy